AdeMBCH/BlueRov2Project2A/README.md

-# Autonomous ROV - Visual Servoing & Image Processing
+# Autonomous ROV - Visual Servoing

 This project implements a visual servoing system for an autonomous ROV using ROS 2 Iron.
 The project includes an object tracking algorithm and a visual control system to adjust the robot's movements based on tracked points in images.